apache/maven-site/src/site/markdown/maven-jsr330.md

 </project>
 ```

 Now let's take a look at the plugin code.
-You'll notice that we're using constructor injection which makes testing a lot easier.
-If you want to test your `Jsr330Component` you do not need the container to instantiate the `Mojo`.
-In this simple case you can actually test this plugin without using the plugin testing harness because you can instantiate the `Jsr330Component` and `Jsr330Mojo` directly and wire everything up manually using the constructor.
+You'll notice that we're using constructor injection
+which makes testing a lot easier.
+If you want to test your `Jsr330Component`, you do not need the container
+to instantiate the `Mojo`.
+In this simple case, you can actually test this plugin without using the plugin
+testing harness because you can instantiate the `Jsr330Component` and `Jsr330Mojo` directly and wire
+everything up manually using the constructor.
 Constructor injection, which Plexus lacks, greatly simplies testing.

 ```
 package org.apache.maven.plugins;